AutomatedArchitecture/sirenofshame-uwp/readme.md

     3. Set Project Properties -> `Debug` -> `Remote Machine` to you're PI's IP address or WINS name
     4. Start With Debugging (F5)

+#### Debugging Tips

+If you get an error when doing an F5 deploy of the UI app to a Raspberry Pi like:

+"Unable to activate windows store app the application appears to already be running"

+Then try setting some other app as the startup app (e.g. IoTUAPOOBEForeground, it doesn't seem to do anything).

 ## Mock Environment Setup

 For first time setup follow these instructions to get Mock mode working.